 It is more challenging to deal with those datasets and an important step to deal with those datasets is to perform data augmentation to avoid the overfitting of a model and also to increase the ability of our model to generalize.

-Data Augmentation is a method of artificially creating a new dataset for training from the existing training dataset to improve the performance of deep learning neural network with the amount of data available.
+Data Augmentation is a method of artificially creating a new dataset for training from the existing training dataset to improve the performance of deep learning neural networks with the amount of data available.
 It is a form of regularization which makes our model generalize better than before.

 Here we have used a Keras ImageDataGenerator object to apply data augmentation for randomly translating, resizing, rotating, etc the images.
 Each new batch of our data is randomly adjusting according to the parameters supplied to ImageDataGenerator.

 When we call the .fit_generator() function it makes assumptions:

 - Keras is first calling the generator function(dataAugmentaion)

 - Generator function(dataAugmentaion) provides a batch_size of 32 to our .fit_generator() function.

 - our .fit_generator() function first accepts a batch of the dataset, then performs backpropagation on it, and then updates the weights in our model.

 - For the number of epochs specified(10 in our case) the process is repeated.